laurentperroteau/material-start/README.md

 These tutorials assume that you have already cloned the repository and executed the following commands:

 * `git checkout es6-tutorial`
-* `npm install jspm -g`
+* `npm install jspm live-server -g`
 * `jspm update`
+* `live-server --open=app`

+> **Note:** You should use a web-server (like live-server above) to view your app at each step.
+Open the dev console to see any warnings and browse the elements.

-You will notice two directories within this tutorial:
+You will notice a few directories within this tutorial:

- 1. `app` - This is where all of your application files will be created and edited.
+ 1. `app/src` - This is where all of your application files will be created and edited.
- 2. `steps` - This folder contains sub-folders, one for each step.
+ 2. `app/src/users` - This folder contains some tutorial-provided services and views for you to reuse.

-> **Note:** Each step folder presents the final _changes_ for that stage.
-So if you open `steps/step-3`, you will see which files changed and what their code **should** look like at the end of Step #3 (or the beginning of Step #4).
+ 3. `app/assets` - This folder contains some tutorial-provided images and icons which are used by the application.

+> **Note:** You should not need to edit anything in the `app/src/users` or `app/assets` directories until Steps #9 & #10 where we will refactor the users code.

 These folders and files will be used to guide you through the development process.
 By following these tutorial steps, you will be very quickly introduced to the powerful features of Angular Material.

 We encourage you to walk through each step yourself and build the application from the ground up.
-However, if you get stuck or want to start from a clean slate, you can copy the `steps/step-#/app` folder and paste it on top of your main `app` folder.
+However, if you get stuck or want to start from a clean slate, each step has an associated Git tag that you can checkout to reset your code to match the start of the associated step in the tutorial.

-> **Note:** You should use a web-server (like live-server) to view your app at each step.
-Open the dev console to see any warnings and browse the elements.
+For instance, to start on Step 3, run `git checkout step-3`.
+Also note that `step-1` is the same as the `es6-tutorial` branch.

 > **Note:** In some of the Steps in this README, we have abbreviated some of the HTML or JavaScript in order to show what is being added or changed, so you may not be able copy/paste every example into your code.
-If you wish to do this, you should copy/paste the actual files in the `steps` directory.
+If you wish to start fresh, use the Git tags as described above.

 - - -